adisus2-plasma/adisus2-plasma/README.md

 </p>

-<p align="center">I'm a 3rd year pursuing Bachelor of Science Programming at SIT(School Information Technology) from KMUTT(King Mongkut's University of Technology Thonburi) in Thailand, I used to intern at Vonder as a Devops Engineer, When i was 2nd year, I'm a person who likes to ask questions about many things and always will try to find the answer, I love science, especially physics and astronomy.
+<p align="center">I'm a 3rd year pursuing Bachelor of Science Programming at SIT(School Information Technology) from KMUTT(King Mongkut's University of Technology Thonburi) in Thailand, I used to intern at Vonder as a Devops Engineer, When i was 2nd year, I'm a person who likes to ask questions about many things and always will try to find the answer, I love science, especially physics and astronomy(but i hate math lol).
 And that makes me become myself</p>

 <h2 align="center"> Technology Stack </h2>